wubushanyan/jellyfin-media-player/README.md

 ## License

+Terminus Media Player is based on Jellyfin Media Player.
 Jellyfin Media Player is licensed under GPL v2.
 See the ``LICENSE`` file.
 Licenses of dependencies are summarized under ``resources/misc/licenses.txt``.
 This file can also be printed at runtime when using the ``--licenses`` option.